elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - The sequence and the quality line always get passed together to the trimming functions, to avoid a shift in the quality score of the bases.

-- During the first iteration over the list, the quality line will be converted to a bytearray and will only be translated into an ASCII character string when the read gets written into the output file.
+- During the first iteration over the list, the quality line is converted to a bytearray and only is translated into an ASCII character string when the read gets written into the output file.